societe-generale/aikit/docs/adding_new_models.rst

 Add model to Auto-Ml framework
 ------------------------------

-This is a little more complicated, a few more information needs to be entered:
+This is a little more complicated, a few more informations need to be entered:

- * type of models
+ * type of model
  * type of variable it uses
  * hyper-parameters